-During Covid 19 Crisis we are streaming the concerts and plan to have our first live concert in Tring Church on September 13th.
-Please book your space on the New and Events page.
+During Covid 19 Crisis we are streaming the concerts and plan to have our first live concert in Tring Church very soon.
+When we start, please book your space on the New and Events page.

 Bell ringing is an ancient and uniquely English church tradition.

 Tring Church has a peal of 8 bells with a strong team of ringers.
 Practice night is a Tuesday and we ring for the Sunday 10 am service and for weddings.

 Aldbury Church has 6 bells and a developing team.
 There is a learners group on Tuesday mornings and practice night is a Wednesday.
 We ring for the Sunday 10 am service and weddings.